openforcefield/sage-2.1.0/README.md

 # Sage-2.1.0

 Updates to openff-2.0.0 which include improved chemical perception for sulfonamides and phosphates, extended training set coverage which now contains training data from Gen2 as well as Gen1 datasets, and improved fitting procedures with the use of a physically intuitive starting point from modified seminario and including dihedral deviations in optimized geometry targets, and optimizing impropers as well.
-Contributions for this release include changes from @pavankum, @trevorgokey, @chapincavender, @jthorton and valuable feedback from team @openforcefield.
+Contributions for this release include changes from @pavankum, @trevorgokey, @chapincavender, @jthorton, and valuable feedback from @davidlmobley, @hyejang, @lilyminium, @ChristopherBayly, @djcole56, and team @openforcefield.

 Changes can be broadly classified as:
  - Chemical typing related